 Our objective and what we are doing to achieve this?

-By the end of 2020, all our cardboard, cartons and boxes will be sustainably sourced and Forest Stewardship Council (FSC) certified.
+By the end of 2020, all our cardboard, cartons and boxes will be sustainably sourced.
 Every time we make a change to our product ingredients and packaging, we consider the environmental impact of those changes and work closely with our suppliers to make sure they are meeting the right standard of quality.

 Sourcing Palm Oil